-In botany, succulent plants, also known as succulents or sometimes fat plants, are plants having some parts that are more than normally thickened and fleshy, usually to retain water in arid climates or soil conditions.
-The word "succulent" comes from the Latin word sucus, meaning juice, or sap.
+In botany, succulent plants, also known as succulents or sometimes fat plants, are plants with some parts that are more than normally thickened and fleshy, usually to retain water in arid climates or soil conditions.
+The word "succulent" comes from the Latin word "sucus," meaning "juice or sap."
 Succulent plants may store water in various structures, such as leaves and stems.
-Some definitions also include roots, so that geophytes that survive unfavorable periods by dying back to underground storage organs may be considered succulents.
+Some definitions also include roots so that geophytes that survive unfavorable periods by dying back to underground storage organs may be considered succulents.

 Succulents are often grown as ornamental plants because of their striking and unusual appearance.
 About 60 different plant families contain succulents.
-In some families, such as Cactaceae, Aizoaceae, and Crassulaceae, most plants are succulents.
-The habitats of these water preserving plants are often in areas with high temperatures and low rainfall.
-Succulents have the ability to thrive on limited water sources, such as mist and dew, which makes them equipped to survive in an ecosystem which contains scarce water sources.
+Most plants are succulents in some families, such as Cactaceae, Aizoaceae, and Crassulaceae.
+The habitats of these water-preserving plants are often in areas with high temperatures and low rainfall.
+Succulents can thrive on limited water sources, such as mist and dew, making them equipped to survive in an ecosystem with scarce water sources.

-A general definition of succulents is that they are drought resistant plants in which the leaves, stem or roots have become more than usually fleshy by the development of water-storing tissue.
-Other sources exclude roots as in the definition "a plant with thick, fleshy and swollen stems and/or leaves, adapted to dry environments”.
-This difference affects the relationship between succulents and “geophytes” – plants that survive unfavorable seasons as a resting bud on an underground organ.
-These underground organs, such as bulbs, corms and tubers, are often fleshy with water-storing tissues.
+A general definition of succulents is drought-resistant plants in which the leaves, stem, or roots have become more than usually fleshy by developing water-storing tissue.
+Other sources exclude roots as in the definition "a plant with thick, fleshy and swollen stems and/or leaves, adapted to dry environments."
+This difference affects the relationship between succulents and geophytes, plants that survive unfavorable seasons as a resting bud on an underground organ.
+These underground organs, such as bulbs, corms, and tubers, are often fleshy with water-storing tissues.
 Thus if roots are included in the definition, many geophytes would be classed as succulents.

 - Crassulacean acid metabolism (CAM) to minimize water loss

-- absent, reduced, or cylindrical-to-spherical leaves
+- Absent, reduced, or cylindrical-to-spherical leaves

-- reduction in the number of stomata
+- Reduction in the number of stomata

-- stems as the main site of photosynthesis, rather than leaves
+- Stems as the main site of photosynthesis, rather than leaves

-- compact, reduced, cushion-like, columnar, or spherical growth form
+- Compact, reduced, cushion-like, columnar, or spherical growth form

-- waxy, hairy, or spiny outer surface to create a humid micro-habitat around the plant, which reduces air movement near
+- Waxy, hairy, or spiny outer surface to create a humid micro-habitat around the plant, which reduces air movement near

-- very impervious outer cuticle (skin)
+- Very impervious outer cuticle (skin)

-- mucilaginous substances, which retain water abundantly.
+- Mucilaginous substances, which retain water abundantly.